 More benefits of the tax-free Roth IRA conversion

 If Rachel stays abroad for 8 years and her situation and tax laws don’t change too much, she may even be able to convert her entire traditional 401k to a Roth IRA and never have to pay taxes on it.
-At the 24% tax bracket, this is a $19,200 value upfront, not even considering any other factors such as growth, future tax rates, etc.
+At the 24% tax bracket, this is an almost $20,000 value upfront, not even considering any other factors such as growth, future tax rates, etc.

 You can likewise use this strategy if you have no earned income and still have some deduction surplus, but the Alternative Minimum Tax (AMT) can come into play here, so be careful.

 How to plan your tax-free Roth IRA conversion